SamBaldwin4566/SamBaldwin4566/README.md

 # Welcome 👋
 ### About me
-I am an aspiring Web Developer hoping to make an exciting career change the world of tech.
-My background is mainly in Science and Education, but have always had a knack for problem solving and since taking up coding I've realised this is the direction I want to pursue.<br>
+I am an aspiring Software Developer, currently kickstarting my career through an apprenticeship.
+With a background in Science, I’ve always had a knack for problem-solving, and discovering coding has solidified my passion for pursuing a career in technology.</br>

-In 2023 I completed a Web Development Bootcamp with Hyperion Development where I have learned the fundamentals of JavaScript, HTML, CSS and React.
-While the tasks and projects were challenging I found it so rewarding when something clicks and comes together.
-I have decided to add my capstone projects from my bootcamp to show my coding journey from the very beginning.<br>
+In 2023, I began my coding journey by completing a Web Development Bootcamp with Hyperion Development, where I gained a strong foundation in JavaScript, HTML, and CSS.
+While the projects were challenging, the satisfaction of seeing them come together was incredibly rewarding.
+To showcase my progress, I’ve included my capstone projects from the bootcamp, reflecting my development journey from the start.</br>

-Since I have been working on my own projects while also volunteer as a Frontend Developer with Farmspeak Technology.
+Since then, I’ve explored various areas of the tech industry and worked on personal projects to deepen my skills.
+I briefly volunteered as a Frontend Developer with Farmspeak Technology to refine my expertise before securing my first role as an Apprentice Software Developer with FenTrack Ltd.</br>

 <br><br>

 ### How To Reach Me
 sbaldwin.coding@gmail.com<br>
 www.linkedin.com/in/sam-baldwin-235671254
 <br><br><br>
-To put a face to the name here is a picture of me with my dog Raya.<br><br>

 <img src="IMG_6073.jpeg" width="30%">